 Hands, as one of OAA’s surgeons likes to point out, are how we interact with the world and we beat them up all the time.
 “It’s a gamut,” say our PAs.
 “We see wrist fractures, finger fractures, people with cuts and a lot of work-related hand injuries.
 Hands are about half of what we see in an urgent care or emergency room setting.”

 Ligament injuries, carpal tunnel syndrome, and even cases of gout make their way through the ROC’s doors, where patients are often referred to a hand specialist to figure out the next step.
-“We have two hand surgeons and one PA-C who works with them,” say staff, “which has helped to increase patient access over the last year.”
+“We have two hand surgeons and multiple PA-Cs who work with them,” say staff, “which has helped to increase patient access over the last year.”

 #3.
 Foot and Ankle Problems